iiamthestorm/rei-notes/Deutsch/Teach Yourself German Book/Note.md

 - Auf Wiedersehen = Goodbye

 ## Customs and traditions
-Germans often shake hands when they meet and when they say goodbye.
+- Germans often shake hands when they meet and when they say goodbye.
+- Herr = Mr
+- Frau = Mrs
+- Fráulein = Miss (considered rude)